-Some of the neat things I've done so far (but I'm not done yet)...
+Here’s a partial list of some of the neat things I’ve done so far in life:

-- I got my first personal computer in 1978, long before most people even new what they were.
+- I got my first personal computer in 1978, long before most people even knew what they were.
 My first was a KIM-1.

 - My first letter was published in the 1979 issue of “MICRO – The 6502 Journal” and was about porting the Tiny Pilot language to a KIM-1 microcomputer.